PlusAuth/plusauth-ios-swiftui-starter/README.md

 ## Getting Started

 First, we need to supply the required configuration values for the application.
-Rename `PlusAuth.example.plist` file, under the root folder, as `PlusAuth.plist`.
+Rename `PlusAuth.example.plist` file, under the `plusauth-ios-starter` folder, as `PlusAuth.plist`.

 Then modify the values inside `PlusAuth.plist` file using your Client ID and your PlusAuth tenant name.